This page describes which capabilities are supported by OneAgent on different operating systems and platforms.

 Auto-injection automatically injects code modules into monitored applications in a completely transparent and automatic fashion that requires no manual configuration or intervention.
 This approach to deep monitoring is supported for Windows and Linux.
-Among other things, auto-injection also automatically injects code modules into Docker containers and Cloud Foundry Garden containers.
+Among other things, auto-injection also automatically injects code modules into Docker, CRI-O, and Cloud Foundry Garden containers.
 This means that you don't have to change any container images on monitored platforms to gain full insights.

 Universal injection of code modules

 Universal injection allows Dynatrace to inject code modules into applications in a unified way across multiple platforms, in situations where auto-injection isn't available.
 This applies to AIX and Solaris as well as to Cloud Foundry application-only, OpenShift application-only, Kubernetes application-only and Heroku.

 Outside of these specific use cases, this feature isn't to be used directly!